tildesarecool/ICBM-return-to-sender/README.md

 ---

+Today I worked for hours without success.
+I actually came painfully close a couple of times but still not acting the way I want it to.

+I eventually move on to making the end point of the line a specific mouse x and y position.
+I mean I capture those points and set them as the end point.
+The line doesn't actually end at that set of mouse coordinates.

+I'm probably missing something really really obvious.
+It's be hard to make a line draw iteratively from one point to another.
+If the 2600 could it without any fancy radians, degrees or vector math than this little Python script should also be able to do that.

+The code is a mess at the moment as I have this bad habit of commenting out a black of code at a time and starting somewhat fresh.
+If you can't read it it's okay as I can't either.

+---

 This is a generic learn-to-do-things project.
 Like an exercise by I set my own parameters.

 My idea was to model *Missile Command*: lots of lines coming down from the top and player lines traveling upwards to the mouse click end point location.